vishnu-1952/Weather-Dashboard/README.md

 2. Navigate to the Project Directory: cd weather-dashboard
 3. Install Dependencies: npm install Or using yarn: yarn install

-Running the Project
-To start the development server:
+Running the Project to start the development server:

-Using npm: npm start Or using yarn: yarn start
+1. Using npm: npm start
+2. using yarn: yarn start

-Testing
 To run the tests (if you write them), you can use the following command:

-Using npm: npm test Or using yarn: yarn test
+1. Using npm: npm test
+2. using yarn: yarn test

 Hosted link: https://weather-dashboard-lime.vercel.app/